khulnasoft/khulnasoft/doc/admin/observability/dashboards.md

 ## Prometheus

-<p class="subtitle">Sourcegraph's all-in-one Prometheus and Alertmanager service.</p>
+<p class="subtitle">Khulnasoft's all-in-one Prometheus and Alertmanager service.</p>

 To see this dashboard, visit `/-/debug/grafana/d/prometheus/prometheus` on your Sourcegraph instance.